 The article is a fine example illustrating the influence that George Creel and his Committee on Public Information had strong-arming the American magazine editors during the period of World War One.

-Much has been written on the unique relationship that has existed between African-Americans and the city of Paris.
+African-Americans and the city of Paris.
 The following is one of those anecdotes that illustrates that cultural fellowship, a fellowship that began with the First World War.
 Quite predictability, it is written in the disrespectful manner that was all-too common of that era.

 Attached is a collection of news items that were of interest to the African-American community during World War One.
 This one-page article illustrates how united and strong the African-American war effort was during the Great War.